Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

     .With("Modifier", "<Keyboard>/alt");
 ```

-The button with one modifier Composite has two part Bindings.
+The button with One Modifier Composite has two Part Bindings.

 |Part|Type|Description|
 |----|----|-----------|